+AN ORDINANCE TO AMEND ARTICLE 7.4 OF THE ZONING REGULATIONS OF THE TOWN OF HUNTERSVILLE FOR SPECIMEN TREE SAVE MITIGATION REQUIREMENTS

+Section 1.
+Be it ordained by the Board of Commissioners of the Town of Huntersville that the zoning ordinance is hereby amended as follows.

-1 7.4 Tree Preservation, Protection, and Removal Formatted: Font: (Default) Tahoma .1 Purpose.
+7.4 Tree Preservation, Protection, and Removal

+.1 Purpose.

 Wooded sites provide distinct aesthetic, economic and environmental significance and value as a natural resource of the Town.
 Existing vegetation plays a critical role in maintaining aesthetics, water quality, minimizing erosion and downstream flooding, and increasing quality of life.

+.2 Tree Preservation.

-2 Tree Preservation.
-Formatted: Font: (Default) Tahoma (a) Applicability.
+(a) Applicability.

 Significant forest stands, specimen trees, and heritage trees, as defined in this ordinance, shall be preserved.
 Forested areas and vegetated areas and areas whose physical site conditions render them unsuitable for development shall be set aside as conservation areas or as open space.
 Wooded sites shall be developed with careful consideration of the natural characteristics of the site.
 When portions of forested stands must be developed, careful consideration shall be given to preserving wooded perimeters or the most desirable natural features in order to retain the aesthetic or visual character of the site.
-Isolated pockets of existing trees, specimen trees and heritage trees shall be protected as a valuable asset of the property. (b) Site Analysis/Existing Features Plan For the purposes of identification and preservation, a site analysis sealed by a North Carolina Landscape Architect, Engineer, or other professional approved by staff and mapped by a licensed land surveyor is required for all development in residential or commercial zoning districts.
+Isolated pockets of existing trees, specimen trees and heritage trees shall be protected as a valuable asset of the property.

+(b) Site Analysis/Existing Features Plan

+For the purposes of identification and preservation, a site analysis sealed by a North Carolina Landscape Architect, Engineer, or other professional approved by staff and mapped by a licensed land surveyor is required for all development in residential or commercial zoning districts.
 The site analysis shall be submitted to planning staff prior to sketch plan review and prior to any clearing.
 The developer and/or the design firm shall review plans with Town staff to determine the best areas for potential tree save.
-Refer to Section 6.0 of the Subdivision Ordinance for all site analysis requirements.
-Comment [BP1]: Staff feels like this requirement needs to be made more flexible.
-Many projects have engineers not architects working on a project.
-In addition, depending on the size and complexity of the site, it may not be necessary to have an engineer or architect map out the existing trees of the site.
-For instance sometimes town staff has been known to assist in mapping the trees for small projects. (c) Method for Calculating Tree Existing Tree Save and Proposed Tree Save Area s Existing The tree save tree save area shall be considered the area in which the drip line of the existing the saved tree or trees is located on the property plus an additional 5 feet around the perimeter, prior to development.
-Proposed tree save area shall be considered the area in 1 which the drip line of the remaining tree or trees is located on the property plus an additional 5 feet around the perimeter after development.
+Refer to Section 6.0 of the Subdivision Ordinance for all site analysis requirements. (c) Method for Calculating $\frac{\mbox{Tree}Existing Tree Save and Proposed Tree}{\mbox{Save}}$ Save Areas

+Existing The tree save tree save area shall be considered the area in which the drip line of the existing the saved tree or trees is located on the property plus an additional 5 feet around the perimeter, prior to development.
+Proposed tree save area shall be considered the area in which the drip line of the remaining tree or trees is located on the property plus an additional 5 feet around the perimeter after development.
 If root disturbance or construction activities occur within the drip line of any trees designated as protected tree save, only the area actually being protected will be included in the calculated proposed Tree Save Area.